 The Bigger Startup Website Costs

 For new entrepreneurs with bigger targets and bigger budgets the advice remains the same, you can only spend it once so don’t waste a penny!

 Depending on how you are planning your new business and when the future launch date is set, you may well consider some of the excellent ‘build your own website’ options.
 There are plenty of these options available from Wix and Squarespace to the Hosting and Domain providers offerings from the likes of GoDaddy and IONOS.

 Even in these template environments, if you have a clear plan of what pages you need and what you want to say, and with some good quality images and video, you can come up with something that looks pretty good that gets your message across.

-However, even these website builders that don’t require any coding knowledge can be a bit awkward for many people, and do have a learning curve with them.
-But if you have more time than money, or have an organisation with someone who can find their way around a PC quite well, then they are a great place to start.
+However, even these website builders that don’t require any coding knowledge can be a bit awkward for many people and do have a learning curve with them.
+But if you have more time than money or have a relationship with someone who can find their way around a PC quite well, then they are a great place to start.